aabiji/adventofcode/2024/log.md

 Day 7: The problem was just a simple recursion problem to find all possible configurations of a sequence.
 My initial algorithm *was* correct, but integer overflowing was my problem.
 Using `unsigned long long` and `strtol` solved the overflowing problem.

 Day 8: The question is really confusing.
 It doesn't make any actual sense.
 Slightly frustrating at first but I eventually figured out what the question was asking and the solution was really simple.

+Day 9: Interesting problem.
+Took a lot of tries to get right.
+Decided to completely change my approach for part 2.

+Day 10: My solution to the problem was so satisfying.
+Like it's basically just depth first search but with extra rules